Pennsylvania Car Insurance

-Pennnsylvania Auto Insurance - The Basics
+Auto Insurance Coverage in PA—The Basics

-- As a driver in Pennsylvania, your vehicle is required to have at least the minimum amounts of coverage while it is on the road.
+As a driver in Pennsylvania, your vehicle is required to have at least the minimum amounts of coverage while it is on the road.

-- If you are caught without auto insurance, you may be fined as much as $300, and your driver's license, registration, and license plate could be suspended for three months.
+If you are caught without auto insurance, you may be fined as much as $300, and your driver's license, registration, and license plate could be suspended for three months.

-Learn More About Pennsylvania Required Coverage
+Learn More About Pennsylvania Required Auto Coverage

 Determining the limits on your auto insurance can be tricky, so you should speak with a licensed insurance representative.
 The minimum limits for Pennsylvania auto insurance are:

-- Bodily Injury Liability Coverage: $15,000 per person, $30,000 per accident
+- Bodily injury liability coverage: $15,000 per person, $30,000 per accident

-- Property Damage Liability Coverage: $5,000
+- Property damage liability coverage: $5,000

-- Uninsured Motorist Coverage: 15,000 per person, $30,000 per accident
+- Uninsured motorist coverage: $15,000 per person, $30,000 per accident*

-- Underinsured Motorist Coverage: $15,000 per person, $30,000 per accident
+- Underinsured motorist coverage: $15,000 per person, $30,000 per accident*

 Additional Pennsylvania Auto Insurance Coverages

-Do I need First Party Benefits in Pennsylvania?
+Do I need first party benefits in Pennsylvania?

 The state of Pennsylvania requires a type of car insurance coverage called First Party Benefits, which provides a variety of medical benefits.
-Many options for this coverage are available, and your policy needs to have at least the lowest option of $5000.
+Many options for this coverage are available, and your policy needs to have at least the lowest option of $5,000.
 If you want more medical coverage, a GEICO representative can help you choose the option that is best for you.

 How do Pennsylvania's Tort coverages work?

-If you have an auto insurance policy in Pennsylvania, you have the option to carry either Full Tort or Limited Tort.
+If you have a car insurance policy in Pennsylvania, you have the option to carry either Full Tort or Limited Tort.
 Limited Tort limits your ability to sue other drivers for your pain and suffering if you are injured in an accident.
 If you would like to carry Limited Tort, you will need to sign and return a form to GEICO.
 It is very important to speak with a GEICO insurance expert to determine the tort option that is best for you.